elementary-Inc/blog/_posts/2021/2021-08-01-elementary-os-6-odin-released.md

 Tasks is designed around the open CalDav format, ensuring it's compatible with most online account providers.
 It supports synchronizing with multiple accounts and lists, time-based reminders, location-based reminders, and more.

 ### Firmware Updates

+elementary OS 6 comes with firmware updates built in, powered by the [Linux Vendor Firmware Service](https://fwupd.org).
+Firmware updates are provided for supported devices by hardware manufacturers like Star Labs, Dell, Lenovo, HP, Intel, Logitech, Wacom, 8bitdo, and many more—now supported devices can get the latest updates for security and stability straight from _System Settings_ → _System_ → _Firmware_ or by searching the Applications Menu for “Firmware.”

 <figure markdown="1">
 ![Firmware settings](https://github.com/elementary/switchboard-plug-about/raw/master/data/screenshot-firmware.png?raw=true){: width="892" height="659"}